sdhanson/vrsc-f18/lesson-1/README.md

 Side note 2: Unity has a built in Terrain system that allows you to create really cool landscapes.
 If this sounds interesting to you, check it out.
 Otherwise, a plane is just fine for mimicking the ground.

 ### Meshes / Materials
-The key things to note about our new ground are the Mesh Collider, Mesh Renderer, and Mesh Filter components.
+The key things to note about our new ground are the **Mesh Collider**, **Mesh Renderer**, and **Mesh Filter** components.

-Meshes are like wireframes of an object.
+**Meshes** are like wireframes of an object.
 They give 3D objects their shape.
-The Mesh Filter component specifies the shape as one of Unity’s built in meshes, a cube.
-The Box Collider component is used by the Unity Physics Engine to specify the boundaries of the object and help with collisions and such.
-The Mesh Renderer component actually renders the object (makes it visible).
+The **Mesh Filter** component specifies the shape as one of Unity’s built in meshes, a cube.
+The **Box Collider** component is used by the Unity Physics Engine to specify the boundaries of the object and help with collisions and such.
+The **Mesh Renderer** component actually renders the object (makes it visible).

 Also note, the terrain has a “default shader” attached to it.

-This shader component is empty--it has no values set and thus makes the terrain look white--and can be tweaked to create any type of look for the terrain.
+This **shader** component is empty--it has no values set and thus makes the terrain look white--and can be tweaked to create any type of look for the terrain.
 We could texture the terrain (i.e. give it a rocky look), tweak how it interacts with light, etc, but for now, we will simply change the color of the terrain.

 In order to change the color of the terrain, we will create a new material:
   - Go to **Assets > Create > Material**.